-I love fairytales – don’t judge me, please.
-I realize that I am no longer in the appropriate age group to indulge in fairy tales, but I seem to remember an inordinate amount of fairy tales.
+Don’t judge me, I love fairytales.
+I realize I am no longer in the age group to indulge in fairy tales, but I seem to remember an inordinate amount of fairy tales.
 I also seem to be very fond of those compiled by the Brother’s Grimm.
-They are the ones to whom we should be grateful for gems such as Rumpelstiltskin, the Princess and the Frog, Red Riding Hood and the boy with the golden goose, which is the subject of this article.
-I promise we will get to setting healthy boundaries in a minute but bear with me.
+They are the ones to whom we should be grateful for gems such as Rumpelstiltskin, the Princess and the Frog, Red Riding Hood, and the boy with the golden goose, which is the subject of this article.
+I promise we will get to setting healthy boundaries in a minute, but bear with me.

 The Golden Goose Fairytale paints a picture of life without boundaries

 Are you familiar with the boy with a golden goose?
-Here is a brief summary, as per Wikipedia: The Golden Goose
+Here is a summary, as per Wikipedia: The Golden Goose.

 The hero is the youngest of three brothers, given the nickname Simpleton as he is not handsome or strong like his brothers.
 His eldest brother is sent into the forest to chop wood, fortified with a rich cake and a bottle of wine.
 He meets a little gray man who begs a morsel to eat and a swallow of wine but is rebuffed.
 The eldest brother later injures his arm falling into a tree and is taken home.
 The second brother meets a similar fate when he injures his foot.
 Simpleton, sent out with a burned biscuit cooked in the ashes of the hearth and soured beer, is generous with the little old man, who turns the biscuit and beer into a proper cake and fine wine.
 For his act of generosity, Simpleton is rewarded with a golden goose he discovers within the roots of a tree he cut down chosen by the little gray man.